ufo-github/ponyfoo/posts/2013-11-28_get-between-the-covers-of-build-first.md

 The table of contents has been reworked quite a bit by now.
 Node has been relayed to the background, mostly regarded as a dependency for Grunt.
 However, parts of the book which require a back-end use Node for that.
 Deployments are also explained using Node.
 Testing, however, is mostly dedicated to front-end efforts.

-> There's a lot more coming, and I couldn't be more thrilled to see this project moving forward!
+There's a lot more coming, and I couldn't be more thrilled to see this project moving forward!
+I'm sure I'll write an update about the book as I make progress through parts II and III in the book.

   [1]: http://i.imgur.com/idiCvhM.jpg